If you’ve been in information security for a while you’ve probably heard people saying things like the following on many

-- An incident is an event that negatively effects the confidentiality, integrity, and/or availability (CIA) at an organization in a way that impacts the business.
+- An incident is an event that negatively affects the confidentiality, integrity, and/or availability (CIA) at an organization in a way that impacts the business.
 Examples: attacker posts company credentials online, attacker steals customer credit card database, worm spreads through network.

 If you had to capture it in one sentence, I’d go with this:

-Events are captured changes in the environment, alerts are notifications that specific events took place, and incidents are special events that negatively impact CIA and cause an impact the business.
+Events are captured changes in the environment, alerts are notifications that specific events took place, and incidents are special events that negatively impact CIA and cause an impact on the business.

 - It is possible to define incident in a number of ways based on the organization, and it’s ok for there to be some variance based on different organizational needs.
 But it will always be a special type of event that requires an organized and timely response.